SMS Short Codes & Texting: What You Need to Know

 Common Short Code Use Cases

-How can you use SMS short codes to increase customer engagement and brand loyalty?
-From mobile marketing campaigns to customer service, here are some of the most common use cases for SMS short codes with real-world examples.
+How can SMS short codes increase customer engagement and brand loyalty?
+From mobile marketing campaigns to customer service, here are some of the most common use cases for SMS short codes, with real-world examples.

 Mobile Marketing